 Similar to the weapon modification system, the player can scrap items and demolish run-down buildings for the raw materials.
 These materials will be used to construct all parts of a building, including walls, windows, stairs, roofs and doors.
 Each having different styles available and requiring their own set of materials.

 The player can build multiple houses and buildings, which will bring in people from the Wasteland to visit, and eventually live in the settlement.
-Businesses can be built to attract local and travelling traders that will provide different goods and services.
-When multiple large settlements are built, Brahmin caravans will travel between locations to provide more goods and supplies.
+Businesses can be built, turning settlers into merchants.
+If the player allies with the Bunker Hill trading community, they will get access to Brahmin trading caravans that will visit their settlements.

 Nate, Nora and their little boy, Shaun live a happy and sheltered life on the outskirts of Boston, when they get approached by a Vault-Tec worker, with a proposition to enter Vault 111, should nuclear war ever occur.
 The player chooses to accept the offer and just minutes afterwards the Great War begins.

 The player and his family hurry to the shelter, while the first nuclear strikes hits Boston and barely make it to safety.
 Inside the Vault they are greeted by an Overseer, who beckons them to go through some medical checks, including a full body scan inside some kind of machine.